 18 Gauge stainless steel kitchen tables are often referred to as budget work tables or economy work tables because 18 gauge stainless steel is lighter and less expensive than other types.
 But depending on what you plan on using the worktable for, an 18 gauge model might be just fine!
 These kitchen work tables are great for sandwich or salad preparation, sorting items, or just for use as general work space!
 They are more susceptible to dents and dings, so keep that in mind if you're going to be tossing heavy items onto them or will be doing a lot of pounding and chopping.

 16 Gauge commercial work tables are an excellent solution for food service professionals seeking both quality and affordability when adding a stainless steel kitchen table to their operation.
 Combining a higher level of durability over an 18 gauge model with a price that won't break your budget, these tables are a great all-around option.
 You'll find that many of our Regency brand tables are made of 16 gauge stainless steel, offering a perfect upgrade from an 18 gauge budget design.

-14 Gauge stainless steel kitchen work tables, like Advance Tabco's Spec Line Series, are the closest you can get to custom fabrication in terms of durability and quality.
+14 Gauge stainless steel kitchen work tables, like the Spec Line Series from Regency or Advance Tabco, are the closest you can get to custom fabrication in terms of durability and quality.
 14 gauge tables are often the table of choice for a butcher since they can withstand the repeated heavy blows of a cleaver or meat tenderizer without denting.